George Stewart, 9th Seigneur d'Aubigny: Career

 In 1632, at the age of 14, he inherited the Seigneurie d'Aubigny (lordship of the manor of Aubigny-sur-Nère), following the death of his 17-year-old elder brother Henry Stewart (1616–1632), who died in Venice.
 By 1633 he was a student at the Collège de Navarre, part of the University of Paris.
-He did homage to Louis XIII of France for the lordship of Aubigny on 5 August 1636, shortly after his eighteenth birthday.
+He did homage to Louis XIII for the lordship of Aubigny on 5 August 1636, shortly after his eighteenth birthday.
 Later that year he moved to England.

 He fought with the French against the Spanish in the Battle of Montjuïc (1641).
 As civil war loomed in England, Stewart joined the forces of King Charles at York where he was knighted on 18 April 1642 along with his brother Bernard.

 Death, burial & succession

 He was mortally wounded during the first engagement of the Battle of Edgehill on Sunday 23 October 1642, aged 24.
 Also killed later during the Civil War fighting for the Royalist cause were his two younger brothers Lord John Stewart (1621–1644) and Lord Bernard Stewart (1623–1645), the famous Van Dyck double-portrait of whom – the iconic image of Cavaliers – survives in the National Gallery, London.

 George Stewart was buried in Christ Church Cathedral, Oxford.
 The lordship of Aubigny passed to his next brother, Ludovic Stewart (d.
 1665).